Spriting guide

 This is the first thing you should learn, as you should know how it works before attempting anything else - you'll need to know the basics of this if you're going to be any good at all.

-What you see here is a Ruby and Sapphire Scyther sprite, which is a very typical sprite color-wise, with its color palette beside it, and what this guide will refer to the shades as.
-The "outline shadows" are always black on Pokémon sprites - remember that if you want your recolors to look official.
-(Technically, all-color outlines in sprites are a pet peeve of mine unless they're supposed to be 'glowing', but meh, have it as you like.)
+What you see here is a Ruby and Sapphire Scyther sprite - a very typical sprite color-wise - with its color palette beside it.
+Each of the green shades has been given a name; most sprites' colors include analogous shades, and this guide will use the names given here to refer to these shades.
+The "outline shadows" are always black (or ever-so-slightly off-black) on Pokémon sprites - remember this if you want your sprites to look like they could really be in an actual Pokémon game.

 The Rules of Recoloring

 2. There is a reason all the shades on the main body are green, too.
-Don't make the highlights blue and the main body red unless you're making it eye-hurting on purpose.
+Don't make the highlights blue and the base color red; it makes no sense and is eye-hurting.

 5. Do not use the Paint default colors to recolor under any circumstances.
-Go to Colors > Edit Colors > Define Custom Colors... and there you can make your own color - but do NOT make it too bright.
-Actually, your best bet is usually to find yourself some other sprite of a normal or shiny Pokémon that has approximately the color you're looking for.
+If you're using paint, go to Colors > Edit Colors > Define Custom Colors... and there you can make your own color.
+Be very careful not to make it too bright.
+Your best bet is in fact usually to find yourself some other sprite of a normal or shiny Pokémon that has approximately the color you're looking for - that will ensure the colors look decent.

 If you can't find any other sprite that has quite the right color, pick the sprite's base color with the color picker.
 Go to the advanced color selection menu (in Paint, it's Colors > Edit Colors > Define Custom Colors... as I said earlier; in Photoshop or ImageReady, you just click the foreground color in the toolbar).
 Now play around with the Hue value until you've found the color you want; remember or write down the current value.
 You can also raise or lower the Brightness/Luminosity or Saturation values, but if you do, remember how much you raise or lower them.
-Paint a pixel or small square of this color somewhere beside the sprite, and then do the same for the other colors in the sprite - change the hue to the same value as you changed the first color to and lower/raise the brightness/luminosity by the same number as you did for the first color, if you did at all, and put a pixel/square of it next to the previous color.
+Paint a pixel or small square of this color somewhere beside the sprite, and then do the same for the other colors in the sprite - change the hue to the same value as you changed the first color to (or possibly something slightly in the blue direction from there for shadows) and lower/raise the brightness/luminosity by the same number as you did for the first color, if you did at all.
+Then put a pixel/square of it next to the previous color.
 If the color doesn't look quite right after doing this, you can tweak it slightly.
-Of course, you won't have to do this for the black, and I recommend not heightening the brightness of the base outline color if you've been doing that for the other colors.
+Of course, you won't have to do this for the black, and I recommend not raising the brightness of the base outline color if you've been doing that for the other colors, since like I mentioned above, most of the outline should generally be quite dark.

 When you've picked all your colors, move on to recolor the sprite accordingly.
 In better paint programs, it is possible to set the Paint Bucket tool so that it paints all pixels of the same color (in Photoshop or ImageReady, you check off the Contiguous option).
 In Paint, there is a rather complicated trick.
 First, select the color picker and left-click the highlight color on the sprite you're recoloring.
 Then, again with the color picker, right-click the highlight color you're going to use.
 Next select the Eraser tool, make it the biggest it can get and right-click and drag over the whole sprite.
-The old highlight color will magically be replaced with the new one everywhere you touched it with the eraser.
+The old highlight color will magically be replaced with the new one everywhere you touched it with the eraser, while all other colors will be unchanged.
 Repeat this for the other shades too.
 As per rule 3, make sure not to forget the outline base.

 And... that's it.
 Really.
-Well, to demonstrate the process, I'm going to screenshot how I recolor that very Scyther sprite.
-Both in Paint and ImageReady 3.0 (which I like to use for spriting).
+To demonstrate the process, I'm going to screenshot how I recolor that very Scyther sprite, both in Paint and ImageReady 3.0.

 ImageReady